spixx/docs/base.md

  * At least 2 harddrives
  * Use RAID to create 2 logical volumes
+ * Always use RAID (fake-raid/software if you lack a RAID card)

 So if the above is true we will create a logical RAID volume with 10GiB of storage space and let the other logical volume be the second drive where all